- Facilities that handle Certain Dangerous Cargo (CDC) in bulk, and transfer the CDCs to or from a vessel (i.e., “transfer” facilities);

 - Facilities that receive vessels carrying CDC in bulk, but do not, during the vessel-to-facility interface, transfer the CDCs to or from those vessels (i.e., “CDC vessel” facilities).

-While the delay provides facilities time to comply with the TWIC Reader Rule requirements, the USCG is standing its ground regarding the broad scope of facilities affected by the regulation: facilities that “handle” bulk CDCs in TWIC-required areas – whether by vessel, rail, truck, or tank storage – are considered “Risk Group A” facilities subject to TWIC reader requirements.
+While the delay provides facilities time to comply with the TWIC Reader Rule requirements, the USCG has taken a broad stance regarding the scope of facilities affected by the regulation: facilities that “handle” bulk CDCs in TWIC-required areas – whether by vessel, rail, truck, or tank storage – are considered “Risk Group A” facilities subject to TWIC reader requirements.
 The Department of Homeland Security (DHS) will also use this “…time to further analyze the results of the Congressionally-mandated TWIC program assessment and continue the [USCG’s] study of CDC risk.”